Menu

 However, those who aren’t eligible or looking for some additional financial help might wonder if income protection insurance will provide them with the support they need.

-In this post, we’ll take a closer look at what income protection insurance is and whether you can expect it to cover maternity costs.
+In this post, we’ll examine what income protection insurance is and whether you can expect it to cover maternity costs.

 What Is Income Protection Insurance?

 If you are unable to work due to disability or sickness, income protection insurance pays you a regular income.
 You can continue receiving this income until you retire or you return to work.
-You’ll also hear this type of insurance referred to as permanent health insurance.
+You’ll also hear that this type of insurance is called permanent health insurance.

 It’s worth noting that you won’t be able to receive the same amount of money through income protection insurance as you were making when you were still actively working.
 In most cases, the amount of income you can claim will be about half to two-thirds of how much you were making from your job (before tax).